Dixie Rapid

 Dixie Rapid is a bus rapid transit (BRT) service in Louisville, Kentucky, United States.
 It is operated by TARC and serves a 15 mi corridor between Valley Station and downtown Louisville.
 Construction began in December 2017, with full service beginning in early 2020.
 The system uses 40 ft buses on a route featuring some BRT features, but notably lacking others such as dedicated lanes and off-board fare payment.

 History

 In 2015, a $16.9 million grant was awarded to Louisville by the USDOT to begin the project by constructing bus shelters and purchasing new buses.
 A combination of federal, state and local funding was used for the service as part of a larger project to improve safety and accessibility on the Dixie Highway.
 Groundbreaking occurred in December 2017 and the new route opened on January 6, 2020, largely replacing the Route 18.
-As of late 2024, TARC is proposing to reduce service to 20 minute headways as a result of inadequate funding.
+As of late 2024, TARC had proposed to reduce service to 20 minute headways as a result of inadequate funding.
+On August 2, 2026, as part of the New TARC Network, a new branch was created along Rockford Lane to Cane Run Road, with buses alternating between both branches.